 Change Background Color

-- Open the terminal and access the settings.
+- Open the terminal and access the settings menu.

-- Go to the "Profiles" section and select the active profile.
+- Go to the "Profiles" section and select your active profile.

-- Find the "Background color" option and choose the desired color.
+- Find the "Background color" option and select your preferred color.

-- Save the changes and restart the terminal.
+- Save the changes and restart the terminal to see the new background color applied.

-Alternatively, if you're using Tilix or Alacritty, you can modify the configuration file to change the colors.
+Alternatively, if you're using Tilix or Alacritty terminal emulators, you can edit their configuration files directly to change colors and styles.